-Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 92 A more detailed wildlife follow-up monitoring plan will be developed through consultation with the MNR and EC.
+Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 The Monitoring Plan has a specific timeline for the life of mine and mine closure.
+92 A more detailed wildlife follow-up monitoring plan will be developed through consultation with the MNR and EC.
 As suggested by the reviewer, additional control sites around the periphery of the mine footprint can be developed and monitored following mine construction and periodically throughout mine operations.
 A draft plan will be issued to MNR and EC prior to commencement of construction.
 NG will provide opportunities to Aboriginal groups to participate in the development of the plan.
-In February 2016 a final version of the Wildlife Monitoring Program for the project was submitted to MNRF.
-New Gold RRM started to implement the program during 2016.
-Wildlife Monitoring Program Submissions to MNRF are as follows; Version 1; January 22, 2015, Version 2; April 20, 2015; Version 3; July 9, 2015, Version 4; July 30, 2015, Version 5; February 3, 2016 (final).
-The plan was accepted in May 2016 93 The use of exclusion fencing for reptiles and amphibians will be added as a mitigation measure during construction and operations.
+Plan is not complete.
+Monitoring ongoing until post closure.
+93 The use of exclusion fencing for reptiles and amphibians will be added as a mitigation measure during construction and operations.
 The placement of fencing will be decided upon through consultation with the MNR and EC.
 In 2017 exclusion fencing was installed along the Tailings Management Area Cell 1 seepage collection ditch.
 New Gold RRM obtains a scientific research license from MNRF each year which allows for the live trapping and relocation of reptiles and amphibians that may be impacted by activities on site.

-Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 94 In regards to the transmission line: • Construction crews will be advised not to interfere with or harass wildlife.
+Condition/ Tracking # Description Status 2017 Date Completed (where applicable) 2017 94 In regards to the transmission line: Construction crews will be advised not to interfere with or harass wildlife.
 No hunting or fishing by construction crews will be allowed.
-Disciplinary actions will be taken should either occur; • Contractors will be required to handle food and food wastes in a responsible manner, and to educate workers to ensure no feeding of wildlife; and • Should any nuisance wildlife be encountered which pose a risk to construction crews, the MNR will be contacted for direction.
+Disciplinary actions will be taken should either occur; Contractors will be required to handle food and food wastes in a responsible manner, and to educate workers to ensure no feeding of wildlife; and Should any nuisance wildlife be encountered which pose a risk to construction crews, the MNR will be contacted for direction.
 Construction of the transmission line was initiated in late 2015 and completed in April 2016.
 All Environmental permits, approvals and commitments related to the transmission line contract were communicated to the contractor during an environmental kick off meeting in November 2015.
 During the construction of the transmission line New Gold's RRM Environmental department conducted regular inspections of the site to ensure these commitments were being followed.
 Construction Completed April 2016 Completed April 2016